mamatha-venkat/MamathaBobbe/README.md

 # 👋 Hi, I'm Mamatha Bobbe

 📌 **About Me**
-I'm Mamatha, a Computer Science & Engineering student at **Anantha Lakshmi Institute of Technology & Sciences**, passionate about coding and building innovative solutions.
+I'm Mamatha, a Computer Science & Engineering graduate from **Anantha Lakshmi Institute of Technology & Sciences**, passionate about coding and building innovative solutions.
 This README is my space to showcase my journey, skills, and achievements.
 Let’s dive in!

 ---